 Applicants must submit their applications to the SSHRC online system by the advertised agency deadline.
 An institutional nomination letter is required as part of this application.
 The head of the department or department chair at the primary location of tenure should complete this form.
 A complete list of eligibility guidelines as well as applications instructions can be found on SSHRC’s website.

 Questions about Postdoctoral fellowships and awards?
 Contact Patricia Goff, Associate Dean, Faculty of Graduate and Postdoctoral Studies.

 The Travel Assistantship Program (login required) funding supports any non-domestic research-related travel by postdoctoral fellows, which could include attending a conference, travel to a field site, visiting a research collaborator, or travel to a remote site for specialized training.

+Applicants must complete a Postdoctoral Fellows Travel Assistantship Form clearly explaining the nature of the research-related travel and outlining the expected travel expenses.
 Your supervisor must sign to verify that the purpose of the travel is related to your program of research.
-The maximum amount of support that will be provided is $1,000.
+The maximum amount of support that will be provided is $800.
 Each postdoctoral fellow will be eligible to apply only once per year.

 Questions and completed applications for the Travel Assistantship Program should be submitted to email@example.com.